TradeProphet/csv_trader/README.md

 # CSV Trader

-This Python script reads trades description in a CSV file and executes them on the Alpaca broker A paper account for Alpaca can be opened easily on Alpaca.markets(https://Alpaca.markets).
+This Python script reads trades description in a CSV file and executes them on the Alpaca broker

+A paper account for Alpaca can be opened easily https://Alpaca.markets

 ## The CSV file contains:
 **Symbol** - the ticker symbol to trade